What To Do

 - Try not to express your own feelings of anger or helplessness to her/him, or to project them onto her/him.
 Talk about these feelings with another friend or professional counselor.

+As an RA, you are a mandated reporter and you are required to report information to your supervisor or the Title IX Coordinator.
 If a student comes to you voluntarily, you know that she/he trusts you; it is important to remain a supportive reassurance as she/he makes decisions about what to do.
 Studies show that a survivor of sexual assault is significantly affected throughout her/his recovery by the actions of and attitudes of the people in her /his support system.
 Your openness, willingness to listen, and nonjudgmental support may be a key factor in her/his progress from victim to survivor.

 Take special care to help the student obtain the assistance of college resources.
 Follow up with her/him to see how she/he is doing.

-You must also be aware that if a student’s life is in danger or if a student poses serious risk of harm to others, you may not be able to maintain confidentiality.
+You must also be aware that if a student’s life is in danger or if a student poses serious risk of harm to others, you may not maintain confidentiality.
 As an employee of the College, you have an obligation to report your concern that someone’s life may be threatened to appropriate College officials.

 Guidelines for Helping a Friend or Acquaintance who has been a Victim of a Rape